[Review] 2015 Bosky Optics Phantasmo Wooden Sunglasses

 I was really impressed with the extras that come with the Bosky sunglasses.
 The screwdriver is really nice to have on hand for adjustments and is made out of some weighty metal.
 The pouch and cleaning cloth are also necessary accessories to keep your lenses looking clear and smear free.
 It’d be nice if more companies offered all these extras for the price you pay for their sunglasses.

-$120 – You can purchase these sunglasses directly through Bosky’s website with free 2-day shipping and free returns
+$120 – You can purchase these sunglasses directly through Bosky’s website (affiliate link) with free 2-day shipping and free returns

 1 year on manufacturer defects